(Pictured left to right) Darryl and Robin Sturdivant of TeamUp Connections are pictured with Mitchell Huntly

 Mitchell Huntley said he is excited about bringing the program to Anson County because he truly believes it could turn the tide in the county’s youth.

 “We have lost patience and compassion with our own.
-I have a heart for Christ and our youth,” said Huntly, a former pastor who is already involved with mentoring youth in Anson.
+I have a heart for Christ and our youth,” said Huntley, a former pastor who is already involved with mentoring youth in Anson.
 “We have so many emotional males and their normal is all dysfunctional.”

 “We have pushed our kids back.
 We don’t even have a rec center here… It is the city’s responsibility to provide a place for kids to play, a safe place for them to just get out of the house for a while.
-I had that growing up here and all of that has been taken from us,” said Huntly, who added he believes Anson has been a pipeline for the prison system, churning out young adults who are not educated.
+I had that growing up here and all of that has been taken from us,” said Huntley, who added he believes Anson has been a pipeline for the prison system, churning out young adults who are not educated.

 “We have three prisons and one high school.
 When kids are uneducated and there is dysfunction in the family, they resort to a life of crime, drugs and sex… Our kids are illiterate and this is the truth about Anson County.
-We don’t have jobs here,” said Huntly.
+We don’t have jobs here,” said Huntley.
 “I’ve known men who come Christmas time break the law to buy gifts for their kids.
 That is our reality here.
 We are our only opposition in Anson and we are our only opportunity to change it.”

-Huntly points out there are 120 churches in Anson County and if he could just get one male and one female from 60 of them to volunteer, he could have 120 mentors making a change in the community.
+Huntley points out there are 120 churches in Anson County and if he could just get one male and one female from 60 of them to volunteer, he could have 120 mentors making a change in the community.

 “That is 120 people that can be mentoring in this program.
 We want people to come to church but the church isn’t coming to them.
 Here we are professing the love of Christ but not doing the work of Christ.
 Through the internet we are exposing kids to too much information too early and they are losing their childhood, their innocence.
 This is our responsibility and we have failed our youth.
 There is no pointing fingers at anybody else.”